Canadian men fall in Challenge Trophy semis at Singapore Sevens

-The top four teams at the end of the 10-event season secure automatic qualification to the 2020 Olympics.
+The top four teams at the end of the season qualify automatically for the 2020 Olympics in Tokyo.

 With files from The Canadian Press